aabewhite/Jack/README.md

 and functions to an embedded JavaScript context.

-The framework is cross-platform (iOS/macOS/tvOS/Linux) and can be used to export Swift instanced to a scripting envrionment.
+The framework is cross-platform (iOS/macOS/tvOS/Linux) and can be used to export Swift instances to a scripting envrionment.

 This framework integrates transparently with SwiftUI's `EnvironmentObject` pattern, and so can be used to enhance existing `ObservableObject` instances with scriptable app-specific plug-ins.